jwoLondon/tripParisVis/README.md

 - [data](https://github.com/jwoLondon/tripParisVis/tree/main/data/paris) as well as
 - [visualization and front-end code](https://github.com/jwoLondon/tripParisVis/tree/main/docs)
 - [R output from negative binomial regression]() ...related to the paper.
 All code is open under the GNU General Public License v3.0.
-Data sources are listed in each directory.
-Zurich, Basel, New York and London data are all available as Open Data.
-German data are available from [hyStreet](hystreet.com) using their API.

 ## Team

 Conceived and implemented by